warthog618/config/README.md

     a.Add(newKey,oldKey)
 ```

 Some of the decorators are described in more detail below.
-Refer to the [documentation](https://godoc.org/github.com/warthog618/config#Decorator) for the current set of provided decorators.
+Refer to the [Decorator documentation](https://godoc.org/github.com/warthog618/config#Decorator) for the current set of provided decorators.

 #### Alias